bioexcel/biobb_structure_checking/README.md

     --fix_atoms O, OXT atoms can be fixed
-    --fix_main Missing fragments filled using comparative modelling (Modeller License needed) --add_caps Adds ACE and NME residues as necessary, preserving existing atoms Rechecks beckbone on each op unless --no_recheck is set.
+    --fix_main Missing fragments filled using comparative modelling (Modeller License needed) --add_caps Adds ACE and NME residues as necessary, preserving existing atoms --extra_gap Recovers additional residues from model either side of the break, helps to fix loop connections Rechecks beckbone on each op unless --no_recheck is set.
     Generated clashes are checked unless --no_check_clashes